-It’s common for some people to wonder, “Am I bipolar?”
-They often hear about this disorder but don’t actually know what it is.
-However, many people who have bipolar disorder don’t even know that they have it.
+Bipolar disorder is a condition many people hear about, but very few really understand.
+Likewise, those who are struggling with bipolar disorder don’t even know that they have it.
 For that reason, it’s important for everyone, including family and friends, to know the signs.
 Once you understand the signs, you can seek out mental health treatment to manage your symptoms.
+At Santé Center for Healing, our team of counselors and therapists can guide individuals, their friends, loved ones, and family better understand the condition and how to get support to heal.

 Before answering the question, “Am I bipolar?” people need to understand this disorder.
-Also called manic-depressive disorder, it’s a condition of the brain that causes extreme shifts in energy and mood.
-Often times, the mood shifts are so extreme that it’s hard for them to carry out the simplest daily tasks.
+Also called manic-depressive disorder, it’s a brain condition that causes extreme shifts in energy and mood.
+Often, the mood shifts are so extreme and sudden that it’s hard for those struggling with the condition to carry out the simplest of daily tasks.

 Of course, understanding bipolar disorder isn’t that easy.
 There are actually four different types.
-The most common are bipolar disorder I and II.
+The most common are bipolar disorders I and II.
 However, some people have a cyclothymic disorder or unspecified bipolar and related disorders.
+At Santé Center for Healing, we offer numerous therapeutic approaches to help individuals with bipolar disorder, such as:

-Despite this, all of these types involve clear changes in energy and mood levels.
+All of these therapies and more are available to clients based on their needs across all our programs.
+All of these types of bipolar disorder involve clear changes in energy and mood levels.
 Usually, they start with periods of hyperactivity and end with periods of hopelessness.
 Doctors refer to the highs as manic episodes and the lows as depressive episodes.

 Is There a Connection Between Bipolar Disorder and Addiction?